ktorio/ktor-documentation/topics/form.md

 ### Step 1: Configure a form provider {id="configure-provider"}
 The `form` authentication provider exposes its settings via the [FormAuthenticationProvider/Configuration](https://api.ktor.io/ktor-features/ktor-auth/ktor-auth/io.ktor.auth/-form-authentication-provider/-configuration/index.html) class.
 In the example below, the following settings are specified:
-* The `userParamName` and `passwordParamName` properties specify parameter names used to fetch a user name and password.
+* The `userParamName` and `passwordParamName` properties specify parameter names used to fetch a username and password.
-* The `validate` function validates a user name and password.
+* The `validate` function validates a username and password.

 ```kotlin
 ```